-If a contract is to be carried out, at least partly, on your premises, or if the contractor's employees will be working alongside your employees there or elsewhere, you could require the contractor to comply with your employment policies and codes, particularly those concerned with race equality and equal opportunities.
-This means policies that are at least as good as yours.
+If a contract is to be carried out, at least partly, on your premises, or if the contractor's employees will be working alongside your employees there or elsewhere, you could require the contractor to comply with your employment policies and codes of practice, particularly those concerned with race equality and equal opportunities.
+The contractor could meet this requirement by showing that their policy and codes provide race equality protection equivalent to yours.